 In 2013, I approached my father with a confession.
 I told him I was generally exhausted, over caffeinated, and my sugar addiction was out of control.
 I realized I was over-scheduled trying to balance my role as a wife, mom, and entrepreneur with Intent.com, my start-up social media company.
 I felt bloated and had a lot of body pain.
 I hadn’t been meditating or exercising much, and at night I was having trouble sleeping.
 My father looked shell shocked, and it took a few moments for him to transition from concerned father to Deepak Chopra, the person that thousands go to for health advice.

-Yes, even a Chopra can find herself out of balance, unhealthy, and wondering if my daily actions have any meaning or purpose.
+Yes, I was out of balance, unhealthy, and wondering if my daily actions have any meaning or purpose.
 In the weeks before I confessed to my father, I had set the intent to make changes to feel better, more energetic and happier in my days.
 I decided to recommit to meditation—which I had learned when I was nine—and to rediscover the many lessons that my parents had taught us.
 But, this was just the beginning of the journey, and thus, I turned to my father for help.

 As we sat together, my father and I brainstormed an exercise that would help me think about the areas in my life that needed attention.
 We came up with the following Balance Wheel—thinking about whether I was struggling, surviving, or thriving in each area.